Planning To Have Cosmetic Surgery? Stop Smoking Now

 Preparing for Surgery

-No matter what type of surgery you’re planning to have, it involves prep.
-Perhaps your doctor told you to stop certain medications, try and lose a couple of pounds or to stop smoking.
-All surgeries have a lower risk in the nonsmoking patient.
+No matter what type of surgery you plan to have, it involves preparation.
+Perhaps your doctor told you to stop certain medications, try and lose a couple of pounds, or stop smoking.
+This last request is because all surgeries have a lower risk in nonsmoking patients.

 Effects of Smoking and Cosmetic Surgery

-Astudy on smoking and cosmetic surgery found that smoking increases a “multitude of postoperative complications after plastic surgery procedures”, surgical and medical complications, as well as wound complications.
-The culprit is nicotine which is found in cigarettes, pipes, cigars, chewing tobacco, snuff, nicotine gum, and patches.
+A study on smoking and cosmetic surgery found that smoking increases a “multitude of postoperative complications after plastic surgery procedures”.
+The culprit is nicotine, which is found in cigarettes, pipes, cigars, chewing tobacco, snuff, nicotine gum, and patches.
 It can negatively impact cosmetic surgery.

 When to Stop Smoking Before Surgery

-I tell my patients that they must stop smoking 3 to 6 weeks before surgery and continue that through 3 to 6 weeks after surgery.
+I tell my patients that they must stop smoking three to six weeks before surgery and continue that for the same length of time after surgery.
 This is crucial.
 Of course, quitting forever would be ideal.

 Be Honest About Your Smoking History